PredictiveIntelligenceLab/jaxpi/README.md

 ## Updates
+- **February 2025** This branch now includes code for our latest paper "Deep Learning Alternatives of the Kolmogorov Superposition Theorem", using the ActNet architecture.
+Please see repo branch [ActNet](https://github.com/PredictiveIntelligenceLab/jaxpi/tree/ActNet) for the implementation and examples.
 - **May 2024**: We have released the code for our latest paper, "PirateNets: Physics-informed Deep Learning with Residual Adaptive Networks".
 Please see repo branch [pirate](https://github.com/PredictiveIntelligenceLab/jaxpi/tree/pirate) for the implementation and examples.